vsky279/ESP3D/README.md

 ## After flash
 UI is present in data directory and must be flashed on SPIFFS also but latest version can found at https://github.com/luc-github/ESP3D-WEBUI
+404.html (the page not found) is not mandatory, a fail safe version is embeded if it is not present.
 If no index.html.gz file is found a default web page is displayed to upload web server files (the ones present in data directory), this page can also be used to flash FW
 You can also use a pluggin to flash data content to SPIFFS.
 * For ESP8266: installation and usage is explained [here](https://github.com/esp8266/Arduino/blob/master/doc/filesystem.md#uploading-files-to-file-system)